simdutf/SimdBase64/README.md

 standard (MIME) and is commonly used to embed data in XML, HTML or JSON files.
 For example, images can be encoded as text using base64.
 Base64 is also used to represent cryptographic keys.

-Our processors have SIMD instructions that are ideally suited to encode and decode base64.
+Our processors have fast instructions (SIMD) that can process blocks of data at once.
+They are ideally suited to encode and decode base64.
+The C# .NET runtime library has fast (SIMD-based) base64 functions[^1] when the input is UTF-8.

 Encoding is somewhat easier than decoding.
 Decoding is a more challenging problem than base64 encoding because of the presence of allowable white space characters and the need to validate the input.
 Indeed, all inputs are valid for encoding, but only some inputs are valid for decoding.
 Having to skip white space characters makes accelerated decoding somewhat difficult.
 We refer to this decoding as WHATWG forgiving-base64 decoding.

+To handle spaces and validation, we recently designed faster base64 decoding algorithm.
+It has been deployed in the [simdutf](https://github.com/simdutf/simdutf) C++ library and used in production systems (e.g., the JavaScript runtime systems Node.js and Bun).
-The C# standard library has fast (SIMD-based) base64 encoding functions.
-It also has fast decoding functions.
-Yet these accelerated base64 decoding functions for UTF-8 inputs in the .NET runtime are not optimal: we beat them by 1.7 x to 2.3 x on inputs of a few kilobytes by using a novel different algorithm.
+With this new algorithm, we beat the C# .NET runtime functions by 1.7 x to 2.3 x on realistic inputs of a few kilobytes.
-This fast WHATWG forgiving-base64 algorithm is already used in major JavaScript runtimes (Node.js and Bun).

-A full description of the new algorithm will be published soon.
-The algorithm is unpatented (free) and we make our C# code available under a liberal open-source licence (MIT).
+The algorithm is unpatented (free) and we make our
+C# code available under a liberal open-source licence (MIT).